Caroline Laura Rice: Biography

 In 1887, she attended a lecture given by Pandita Ramabai.

+She donated a book from the Massachusetts Female Emancipation Society to Wesleyan University.

 She was very active in the Trinity Methodist Church in Springfield, Massachusetts.

 She married Rev. William Rice (1821–1897) on September 13, 1843.
-They had four children, including a daughter named Caroline Laura Rice.
+They had four children: William North Rice, Edward Hyde Rice, Charles Francis Rice, and Caroline Laura Rice.

 She died August 29, 1899, in the home of her son, Rev. Dr. Charles Francis Rice in Springfield.